 This course enables students to enhance their musical literacy through the creation, appreciation, analysis, and performance of music.
 Students will perform traditional, commercial, and art music, and will respond with insight to live and recorded performances.
-Students will enhance their understanding of the function of music in society and the impact of music on themselves and various communities and cultures.
-Students will analyse how to apply skills developed in music to their life and careers.
+Students will

 Prerequisite: AMI3M1